-Impact of the Coronavirus Disease 2019
+Impact of the Coronavirus Disease 2019 and Macroeconomic Conditions

-In response Coronavirus Disease 2019 ("COVID-19"), the Company continues to closely manage manufacturing and supply chain resources.
-The Company monitors its sites to protect the safety of its staff and employees.
-The Company continues to experience some disruption due to the global supply chain caused by COVID-19.
-As a result of COVID-19, the Company is also experiencing disruption due to staffing shortages within the service and healthcare industries and negative impacts on the demand for our products and services.
-For example, some customers are managing inventory and capital more conservatively and our suppliers continue to ask for pre-delivery deposits.
-The Company is monitoring and taking actions to mitigate potential risks of these shortages and delays which may impact the Company's ability to obtain new contracts, the fulfillment of product demand and to meet its contract obligations.
-The extent to which COVID-19 may impact the Company's financial condition and results of operations remains uncertain and is dependent on numerous evolving factors, including the measures being taken by authorities to mitigate against the spread of COVID-19, the emergence of new variants and the effectiveness of vaccines and therapeutics.
-The continuation or re-implementation of these measures remains uncertain.
+Coronavirus Disease 2019 ("COVID-19") continues to impact the global economy.
+While there has been significant economic recovery in certain markets, the Company continues to experience some disruption and uncertainty caused by COVID-19, including supply chain disruptions, staffing shortages within the service and healthcare industries and negative impacts on the demand for our products and services.
+This disruption to the macroeconomic environment has been exacerbated by the general economic and geopolitical uncertainties caused by inflation, rising interest rates, supply chain disruptions, tight labor markets, wage inflation, pricing volatility for certain goods and services, banking and financial sector disruptions, instability and volatility in the global markets, and geopolitical conflict, including Russia's invasion of Ukraine.
+The extent to which COVID-19 and general macroeconomic uncertainty may impact the Company's financial condition and results of operations remains uncertain and difficult to predict.
 These factors may remain prevalent for a significant period of time even after the pandemic subsides, including due to a continued or prolonged recession in the U.S. or other major economies.
-The impacts of the COVID-19 pandemic, as with any adverse public health developments, could have a material adverse effect on our business, results of operations, liquidity or financial condition and heighten or exacerbate risks described in our Annual Report on Form 10-K filed with the SEC on March 21, 2023.
+The impacts of the COVID-19 pandemic and other global events could have a material adverse effect on our business, results of operations, liquidity or financial condition and heighten or exacerbate risks described in our Annual Report on Form 10-K filed with the SEC on March 21, 2023.